alexlobera/leanjs_OLD_NX/src/pages/blog/leanjs-react-amsterdam.md

 But that’s just on conference day itself.
 For the two days before the main conference starts, React devs can get extra training in workshops led by industry professionals and gurus.

 In fact, we’re not only attending our first ever React Amsterdam conference this year.
-We’re also bringing a taster of our renowned ReactJS Academy training curriculum and teaching style.
-Join us on April 11th 2019 for the ReactJS Academy workshop!
+We’re also bringing a taster of our renowned React GraphQL Academy training curriculum and teaching style.
+Join us on April 11th 2019 for the React GraphQL Academy workshop!

 ## What to expect from our React Amsterdam workshop